Renfrewshire Council

 • with any statutory consents that were required for the work.

-You'll also need to provide us with evidence that the contractor or contractors have been invoiced and paid.
-You must send us the receipts for this work no later than 31 March 2023.
+You'll also need to provide us with evidence that the contractor or contractors have been invoiced and paid, as set out in the payment of the grant.

 If you have any delays or difficulties sending us evidence of completion, let us know at ris@renfrewshire.gov.uk.